-If your doctor, nurse or health worker has told you that your abnormal Pap smear result may be due to an infection with HPV, you be may wondering what it is, how you got it and what it means for your health.
+If your doctor, nurse or health worker has told you that your abnormal cervical screening or Pap smear result may be due to an infection with HPV, you may be wondering what it is, how you got it and what it means for your health.

 HPV is a very common virus, with four out of five people having it at some stage of their lives.
 In some cases, it can increase a woman’s risk of cervical cancer.
 However, most women with HPV do not develop cervical cancer.

-There are over 100 different types of HPV, including some that affect the genitals.
+There are many different types of HPV, including some that affect the genitals.
 Genital HPV is similar to the virus which causes warts on other parts of the body.

 Genital HPV is so common that it could be considered a normal part of being a sexually active person.
 Most people will have HPV at some time in their lives and never know it.
-You may become aware of HPV if you have an abnormal Pap smear result, or if genital warts appear.
+You may become aware of HPV if you have an abnormal cervical screening test result, or if genital warts appear.

 How did I get HPV?